sergey-shandar/public/gjs.md

 To avoid these security problems we can use only a subset of JavaScript.
 Such subsets already in development, for example FunctionalScript.

 FunctionalScript is good but, currently, JavaScript and its engines don't support function serialization.
 So it's a big challenge to write a serializer using current ECMAScript.
-So we developed a subset of JavaScript that has no functions.
+So we developed a subset of ECMAScript that has no functions.